Q: My Social Security disability claim for back pain was denied. What do I do now?

 A Denial Doesn’t Have to Be the Final Answer

 Your Social Security Disability claim may have been denied for any number of reasons.
 It could be a simple administrative error, lack of medical evidence, or failing to show how your disability affects your daily life and your ability to work.
 Whatever the reason, you do not have to accept the first answer as the final answer.
-Instead, enlist the services of our legal experts to help you obtain the benefits you deserve and need.
+Instead, enlist the services of a Harrisburg Social Security Disability lawyer from our firm to help you obtain the benefits you deserve and need.

 Are you ready to learn more?
 Download a free copy of our important report, Your Guide to the Social Security Appeals Process, to you get the answers you need.
 Or if you prefer to talk to someone right away, contact our office using our live chat.